qmk/qmk_firmware/keyboards/massdrop/ctrl/keymaps/john/README.md

 # Massdrop Ctrl Endgame

-This keymap is here to show some love to the MD Ctrl. }
+This keymap is here to show some love to the MD Ctrl.
-  return true;

 ## Layers